aloneguid/bt/docs/README.md

 - Optional [audit](https://aloneguid.github.io/bt/config-basic.html#audit) of rule hits to a csv file.
 - Beautiful UI based on [ImGui](https://github.com/ocornut/imgui) (GPU-accelerated UI engine used in games) with support for [themes](/posts/2022/12/bt-theming/).

+## Statistics

+In 2023, Browser Tamer was installed by **5150 people** and in February 2023 it had **561 regular users** (using BT constantly for more than 7 days in a row)!
+This is all I can expose, as only very basic anonymous stats are reported (the fact that you have launched BT).

 ## Raising an Issue

 Feel free to [raise an issue here](https://github.com/aloneguid/bt/issues/new) or [start a discussion](https://github.com/aloneguid/bt/discussions/new/choose).